Armageddon 2419 A.D.: Plot summary

 Rogers stays with the gang for several days, learns about the community life of Americans in the 25th century, and makes friends with the people, especially with Wilma, with whom he spends a lot of time.
-He also experiences a Han air raid, during which he manages to destroy one of the enemy ships.
+He also experiences a Han air raid, where he manages to destroy one of the enemy ships.
 Rogers and his friends hurry to the bosses to report the incident and explain the method he has used when shooting the aircraft.
 As the raid has caused much destruction, there is suspicion that the location of the gang's industrial plants may have been revealed to the Hans by rival gangs.
-They await a fight with the Hans who will likely wish to take revenge for the destruction of their airship.
+They await a fight with the Hans, who will likely wish to take revenge for the destruction of their airship.

 The bosses direct Wilma and Rogers to investigate the wreck.
 While there, a Han party arrives to investigate as well.
 Thanks to Rogers' quick and wise instructions, he and Wilma manage to escape and shoot down some more of the Hans' ships.
-The day after, Wilma and Anthony get married, and Rogers becomes a member of the gang.
+The day after, Wilma and Anthony get married, and Rogers becomes a gang member.
 In the meantime, knowing Rogers' technique, the other gangs start the hunt for Han ships.
-The Hans respond by improving the security of their ships, forcing the Americans to develop new tactics to press their sudden advantage and identify the traitors working with the Han.
+The Hans respond by improving the security of their vessels, forcing the Americans to develop new tactics to press their sudden advantage and identify the traitors working with the Han.

 Anthony develops a plan to get the records of the traitorous transaction, which are kept somewhere in the Han city of Nu-Yok.
 With the help of other gangs, he creates a team that will go with him.
-They learn that the traitors are the Sinsings, the gang located not far from Nu-Yok.
+They learn that the traitors are the Sinsings, the gang not far from Nu-Yok.

 The Americans appreciate Rogers' courage and brave deeds and, grateful to him, make him the new boss.
-He instantly reorganizes the governing structures of the gang by creating new offices and makes plans for the battle with the Sinsings, again using the knowledge he gained in the First World War.
-The raid on Sinsings turns out to be a great success and gives the Americans the confidence in their ability to overcome the Hans.
+He instantly reorganizes the gang's governing structures by creating new offices and makes plans for the battle with the Sinsings, again using the knowledge he gained in the First World War.
+The raid on the Sinsings is a great success and gives the Americans confidence in their ability to overcome the Hans.